BuildCanada/StreamliningFederalRegulationsData/README.md

 Work in progres..

 The data in `/JusticeLawWebsite/` are in XML format as-is and is expected to requires post-processing prior to use (e.g. remove unnecessary metadata)

+The data in '/StatuteRepeal/' are in HTML and PHP format and contains data published under the Statutes Repeal Act.
+Source: <https://laws-lois.justice.gc.ca/eng/Reports/>

 To be added:
 - Data from [Open Government](https://open.canada.ca/en) as required.